liz-in-tech/blog/src/posts/llm/008_rag_challenge.md

   - Challenge
 ---
 # Challenges in the Application and Implementation of RAG
+- Data Retrieval and Processing
+- Generation Optimisation and Model Design
+- Domain Knowledge and Model Adaptation
+- Scaling and Performance Optimisation
 <!-- more -->

 ## 1. Data Retrieval and Processing